mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/postgis-data-types.md

 ## Application Tips
 - It's helpful to start from the experience that you'd like the end-user to have and work backwards.
 Think through the use cases for each data type.
 - Backend and database experience is critical for this project, so please emphasize your previous work there.
+- You'll need to do considerable research into PostGIS for this project.
+Demonstrate that as much as you can in your application.

 ## Resources
 - Data Types in Mathesar: